vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries.rst

 Choosing the right inventory flow to handle receipts and deliveries
 ===================================================================

-By default, Odoo handles shipping and receiving in three different ways: in one, two, or three steps.
+By default, Leansoft handles shipping and receiving in three different ways: in one, two, or three steps.
 The simplest configuration is one step, which is the default.
 Each additional step required for a warehouse for either the receiving or shipping process will add an additional layer of operations to perform before a product is either received or shipped.
 These configurations depend